 “Science and everyday life cannot and should not be separated” – Rosalind Franklin

-Intent: The Big Ideas in Science at AHS
+Intent: The Big Ideas in Science at Atherton High School

 The design of the science curriculum follows the National Curriculum for KS3 and KS4.
 It is taught through the development of 5 Big Ideas:

 - Cells – to know the structure and function of cells, tissues and organs, and how they work together in an organ system.